fpirri/gothings-raspi-install/README.md

 NOTE :
   There are means of verification other than md5 checksum.
-  Here MD5 is choosed because it is already available in the raspbian OS Security will be eventually improved later on
+  Here MD5 is choosed because it is already available in the raspbian OS.
+ Security will be eventually improved later on

 #### 4- exec the 0 script